 A hidden gem or a game that deserves to stay hidden?

 So, is Nightshade a bad game?
-Well, I would say yes but not so much, as to be unsalvageable.
+Well, I would say yes, but not so much as to be unsalvageable.
 It sure seems to be a product of hurried design and lack of planning.
 With a few slight gameplay adjustments, better combat system and more fleshed out puzzles, it could have easily been one of the strongest NES adventures.
 Especially considering how the 8 bit Nintendo was never really famous for its point and clicks (for obvious control limitations).
-Still, Nightshade feels unique, for lack of a better word, no wonder it seems to be slowly becoming a cult classic in its own right.
+Still, Nightshade feels unique, for lack of a better word, and it is no wonder it seems to be slowly becoming a cult classic in its own right.
 There are definitely very few other NES games like it.

 It has that very kind of “riff” quality, coming out right at the crest of the wave of games imitating superheroes or riffing on the idea, not just Lester the Unlikely, but also The Tick and Boogerman would very much qualify.
 It definitely has that 90s edge about it, but not too much to be dated nor too extreme to be offensive.
 Personally, I would say that out all of the several superhero parodies that have come out in the whole decade, Nightshade is, arguably, the best out of them all.
 The gameplay hybrid does not really work, but keeps things interesting enough to stick around until the end.
 Perhaps the best comparison, would be that Nightshade is the superior version of Codemasters’ Cosmic Spacehead.
 Even though that’s not saying much.
-After 1992, Beam Software would start working right away on Shadowrun, which ended up being one of the more interesting RPGs for the Super Nintendo.
+Despite the promise that this was only the first chapter, Nightshade was done after his debut.
+After 1992, Beam Software would start working right away on Shadowrun, which ended up being one of the more interesting RPGs for the Super Nintendo so, at least, that’s a kind of happy ending to this unlucky superhero’s untimely demise.